nuejs/nue/packages/templates/nuejs.org/docs/html-file-types.md

 </time>
 ```

 These components render on the server during build and can also work as interactive components on the client.
 This is useful for design systems and reusable UI components that need to work in both contexts.

-This is a rare case - most components are either server-side or client-side, not both.
+Note that this is a rare case - most components are either server-side or client-side, not both.
+A more common scenario is to use a mix: enrich the server-generated HTML with client-side components.

 ## HTML pages